-- 1. Aware of the need for safety in practical laboratories, and the importance of good laboratory practice. - Ability to use a wide range of experimental techniques to make quantitative measurements, and to be able to draw scientifically rigorous conclusions from these observations. - 3.
-Ability to plan, execute and write up both short and long open ended projects. - 4.
-Aware of the applications of practical Materials Science. - 5.
-Knowledge of safe workshop practice and development of workshop skills.
+- 1. Awareness of the need for safety in practical laboratories, and the importance of good laboratory practice including the use of a laboratory notebook. - Ability to use a wide range of experimental techniques to make quantitative measurements, and to be able to draw scientifically rigorous conclusions from these observations. - 3.
+Ability to plan, execute and write up both short projects, and long open-ended projects. - 4.
+Awareness of the applications of practical Materials Science. - 5.
+Basic knowledge of safe workshop practice and development of basic workshop skills.